 Produced by the Wisconsin Technology Council and a growing list of partners, the Governor’s Business Plan Contest engages contestants in a five-month process that includes the opportunity to work with mentors and receive feedback from judges.
 It also leads to valuable public and media exposure for the top business plans and helps spur economic growth in Wisconsin.

-The “Diligent Dozen” squared off with live presentations over zoom at the Wisconsin Entrepreneurs’ Conference.
-Category winners, as well as the 2021 Grand Prize Winner, were announced during the BPC Awards Session on June 3.
+The “Diligent Baker’s Dozen” squared off with live presentations at the Wisconsin Entrepreneurs’ Conference in Milwaukee.
+Category winners, as well as the 2022 Grand Prize Winner, were announced during the BPC Awards Session on June 2.

 This statewide contest is an opportunity to compete for cash and prizes, but it’s also a chance to get constructive feedback on your business plan and to help move it from a virtual business to a reality.
-In 2021, finalists will once again share in upwards of $125,000 in cash and services!
+In 2022, finalists shared in about $125,000 in cash and service prizes!